 Need some help?

-I'm usually available for small jobs or problem solving with jQuery or css.
+I'm usually available for small jobs or problem solving with jQuery or css, at reasonable rates.
 Just get in touch.

 jQuery dropdown menu plugin with css fallback